API Mechanics

 Most SpaceKnow API endpoints have a set of permissions required to access them.

-A permission is a string with .
+A permission is a string with . as a namespace separator, for example

 The following Python code snipped shows how permissions are tested.